Which knots to use for tying fishing hooks to your line depends on the angle of the hook eye and the type of line you want to attach it to.

 Now make at least four turns (more for light lines) around both strands and through the loop.
 Wet the knot with saliva and start tightening it by first pulling on the tag end in the direction of the arrow.

-Then, with the knot now well consolidated, snip the end off close and pull on the line to slide it down towards the hook.
+Then, with the knot now well consolidated, snip off the end close and pull on the line to slide it down towards the hook.

 And that's it, the finished knot, as it's tied for attaching the line to swivels, hooks and lures.